SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 This document specifies Anonymous Credit Tokens (ACT), a privacy-preserving authentication protocol that enables numerical credit systems without tracking individual clients.
-Based on keyed-verification anonymous credentials and BBS-style signatures, the protocol allows issuers to grant credits that clients can later spend anonymously.
+Based on keyed-verification anonymous credentials and privately verifiable BBS-style signatures, the protocol allows issuers to grant credits that clients can later spend anonymously.

 The protocol's key features include: (1) unlinkable transactions - the issuer cannot correlate credit issuance with spending or link multiple transactions by